Run a Node, API, and CLI

 100000000stake in the

 b9lab account you just created.
-Make sure to not use all your stake, so you still have tokens to pay for gas.
+Make sure to not use all of your tokens so you can still pay for gas and so you don't run out of tokens later.

 Do not forget to use your own